TVNewsTalk.net Forum Rules

 The Internet and Social Media have allowed greater access to television personalities, station personnel, and other associated peoples than ever before.
 We simply ask members to refrain from engaging with them in a disrespectful, rude, or harassing manner.
 We specifically discourage members from contacting stations over frivolous topics, such as on-air branding (graphics/music/sets/logos), newscast scheduling, or other matters that aren’t directly related to newsgathering.
 Basically, calling a station to report a news tip is fine, but calling for reasons like asking when they’re launching new graphics is not.
 Any member found to be engaging in these types of behavior will be subject to disciplinary action, up to and including account termination.

 Failure to abide by the Rules outlined in this document may result in action being taken against your account.
 TVNewsTalk uses a points-based warning system for offenses, with punishments getting more severe with every point issued.
 This is outlined below.

 - 1st Point: A warning, no action is taken against your account.

-- 4th Point: Your account is suspended from accessing the site for 14 days.
+- 4th Point: Your account is suspended from accessing the site for fourteen (14) days.

-- 5th Point: Your account is permanently disabled.
+- 5th Point: Your account is permanently suspended.

-Points generally expire six months after they are issued.
-In certain circumstances, points may expire after one year.
-When necessary, TVNewsTalk Staff has the ability to bypass the points system and limit activity immediately.
+Points will stack on top of each other as they are issued.
+Generally, points expire 6 months after they are issued.
+For certain offenses, points may be set to expire after one year.
+All point amounts and expiration dates are subject to the discretion of the administration and moderation.
+When necessary, TVNewsTalk Staff have the ability to bypass the points system and limit member activity immediately.